- Privacy Notice

 If you want more detail, we may share your information in certain circumstances, including:

-3.2. with business partners, suppliers and subcontractors, with companies, organisations or individuals outside Starling for the performance of any contract we enter into with them or you or for the uses set out in the section “HOW DO WE USE YOUR INFORMATION AND WHAT IS THE LAWFUL BASIS?”;
+- 3.2. with business partners, suppliers and subcontractors, social media platforms and other related service providers, with companies, organisations or individuals outside Starling (such as fraud prevention suppliers and analytics providers) for the performance of any contract we enter into with them or you or for the uses set out in the section “HOW DO WE USE YOUR INFORMATION AND WHAT IS THE LAWFUL BASIS?”;

-3.3. other third parties where you ask us to, including with Marketplace partners, those who have integrated with Starling through our API or in connection with banking and financial services we offer like Settle Up;
+- 3.3. other third parties where you ask us to, including with Marketplace partners, those who have integrated with Starling through our API or in connection with banking and financial products and services we offer like Settle Up;

 4. CREDIT REFERENCE AGENCIES, CREDIT SCORING AND FRAUD PREVENTION AGENCIES